 A magnetic sensor is an electronic component that converts magnetic signals into electrical signals.
 It is often used in automated machinery and equipment to provide information feedback for the control system to detect the linear position of the cylinder piston.
 According to different usage environments, select the appropriate magnetic sensor technology to maximize equipment performance, space and reliability.
 The main realization technologies of magnetic sensors include Hall technology (Hall), mechanical reed switch, anisotropic magnetoresistance technology (AMR), giant magnetoresistance technology (GMR) and so on.
-In the future, magnetic sensors will develop in the direction of miniaturization, integration, intelligence, low power consumption, anti-interference, and high sensitivity.
+In the future, magnetic sensors for cylinders will develop in the direction of miniaturization, integration, intelligence, low power consumption, anti-interference, and high sensitivity.

 1. Reed switch

 A reed switch is a mechanical switch with a dry reed switch as its core component.
 The fully sealed structure of the reed switch enables it to work in a variety of environments.
 When the external magnetic field approaches, the reeds on the reed switch attract each other after being magnetized by the magnetic field, and the circuit is turned on at this time, providing information feedback for the control system.